 As the demand for better and faster cellular service grows, cell tower workers will continue to be put at risk unless employers commit to providing better training, equipment, and work conditions.

 If you or someone you love has been injured or killed as a result of a cell tower accident, we may be able to help.
-To learn what our cell tower accident attorneys may be able to do for you, please fill out our free case evaluation form today.
+To learn attorneys may be able to do for you, please fill out our free case evaluation form today.